Skip advert

 3.0 out of 5

 The BMW Z4 won't be a cheap car to run.
-In its favour is the fact that desirability will doubtless lead to impressive residual values, which means you should get a big chunk of your money back when it comes time to sell.
+In its favour is the fact that desirability, and a lack of used sports cars in general, should lead to impressive residual values, helping bring down finance costs and taking some of the sting out of the total cost of ownership.
 Potential fuel economy seems reasonable, especially for less powerful versions.
 However, insurance and ongoing maintenance will be no less costly than any other sports car.

 BMW Z4 MPG & CO2

-BMW claims that the range-topping Z4 M40i can manage up to 35.8mpg, but in reality, this is more of a target than an average.
-A car like this brings a constant temptation to make use of all its ample power, and frequent fast acceleration will result in fuel economy figures somewhat less impressive than those calculated under the official WLTP test procedure.
+BMW claims that the range-topping Z4 M40i can manage up to 35.9mpg (35.3mpg for the Handschalter), but in reality, this is more of a target than an average.
+A car like this brings a constant temptation to make use of its ample power, and frequent bursts of acceleration will result in fuel economy figures some way off the official WLTP test procedure.
 You may find yourself topping up the small 52-litre fuel tank quite frequently.

 Advertisement - Article continues below